Tyrese Gibson Jets Out of 'Toxic' LA as Child Abuse Investigation Is Dropped

 Tyrese Gibson is no longer being investigated for child abuse.

-A source close to the Fast & Furious star tells ET that the Department of Children and Family Services has dropped its investigation, which is protocol due to his ex-wife, Norma Gibson's, request for a restraining order alleging he abused their daughter.
+A source close to the Fast & Furious star tells ET that the Department of Children and Family Services has dropped its investigation, after his ex-wife, Norma Gibson's, request for a restraining order alleging he abused their daughter.
+DCFS investigations are protocol in situations where child abuse has been alleged.

-In August, Norma -- who has been divorced from Tyrese since 2009 -- alleged in court documents that Tyrese hit and beat their daughter to the ground.
-Tyrese claims the allegations are false.
+In August, Norma -.- who has been divorced from Tyrese since 2009 -- alleged in court documents that Tyrese hit and beat their daughter to the ground.
+Tyrese says the allegations are false.

 MORE: Tyrese Gibson Says He Was 'Never Mad' at Dwayne Johnson, But Continues to Slam Him

-Meanwhile, Tyrese went on Instagram on Thursday to reveal he was taking a trip out of "toxic" Los Angeles following his recent meltdowns on social media against his Fast co-star, Dwayne Johnson, as well as Norma.
+Following the news, Tyrese took to Instagram on Thursday to reveal he was taking a trip out of "toxic" Los Angeles following his recent meltdowns on social media.

 "I hope and pray that all of this toxic bulls**t goes away soon," the 38-year-old actor wrote.
 "I’m a positive father aka person who loves to laugh and inspire - I️ have a gift and that’s to connect to and with people."